vippsas/vipps-recurring-api/vipps-recurring-api.md

 Here we also show `productName` and `productDescription` on the agreement, as well as `description` on the initial charge.
 All of which are defined by the merchant.

 Initial charges are designed to be used whenever there is an additional cost in setting up the agreement.
-This could be bundling of a mobilephone together with a mobile subscription, or a TV setup-box when becoming a customer at a cable company.
+This could be bundling of a mobile phone together with a mobile subscription, or a TV setup-box when becoming a customer at a cable company.
 We do not recommend this flow to be used purely for campaigns, as it could be confusing to the user.

-As an example: If you have a campaign of 10 NOK for a digital media subscription for 3 months, and the normal price is 299,- monthly, the user would see both the charge of 10 NOK, as well as having to confirm the agreement for 299,- monthly, which can lead the user to believe that both will be payed upon entering the agreement.
+As an example: If you have a campaign of 10 NOK for a digital media subscription for 3 months, and the normal price is 299,- monthly, the user would see both the charge of 10 NOK, as well as having to confirm the agreement for 299,- monthly, which can lead the user to believe that both will be paid upon entering the agreement.
 If used for campaigns, be sure to have good descriptions in `productName` and `productDescription` on the agreement, as well as `description` on the initial charge.

 ### Campaign